bitrix24/app-template-automation-rules/frontend/content/activities/la/BlockchainTechnology.md

 ---
-title: Tecnología Blockchain
+title: Blockchain Technology
-description: Explora blockchain para transacciones seguras y transparentes.
+description: Explore blockchain for secure and transparent transactions.
 categories:
   - 'category_1'
 badges:
   - 'badge_2'
 avatar: '/activities/BlockchainTechnology.webp'
 ---
-# Instrucciones para Usar y Configurar la Acción "Tecnología Blockchain"
+# Instruction for Using and Configuring the "Blockchain Technology" Action

-## Descripción de la Acción
+## Action Description

-## **Configuración de la Acción "App Marketplace"**
+## **Configuring the "App Marketplace" Action**

-### 1: Accede al Diseñador de Flujos de Trabajo
+### 1: Access the Workflow Designer
-- Inicia sesión en tu cuenta de Bitrix24.
+- Log in to your Bitrix24 account.
-- Navega a **CRM** > **Automatización** > **Procesos de Negocio**.
+- Navigate to **CRM** > **Automation** > **Business Processes**.
-- Haz clic en **Crear Proceso de Negocio** o selecciona uno existente para editarlo.
+- Click on **Create Business Process** or select an existing one to edit.

-### 2: Agrega la Acción Tecnología Blockchain
+### 2: Add the Blockchain Technology Action
-- En el Diseñador de Flujos de Trabajo, arrastra y suelta la acción **Tecnología Blockchain** de la lista de acciones disponibles.
+- In the Workflow Designer, drag and drop the **Blockchain Technology** action from the list of available actions.
-- Coloca la acción donde desees que ocurra en tu flujo de trabajo.
+- Position the action where you want it to occur in your workflow.

-### 3: Configura la Acción
+### 3: Configure the Action
-- Transacciones Seguras:
+- Secure Transactions:
-  - Especifica el tipo de transacciones que se registrarán en la blockchain.
+  - Specify the type of transactions to be recorded on the blockchain.
-  - Elige la red de blockchain (por ejemplo, Ethereum, Hyperledger) para la integración.
+  - Choose the blockchain network (e.g., Ethereum, Hyperledger) for integration.
-- Contratos Inteligentes:
+- Smart Contracts:
-  - Sube o crea plantillas de contratos inteligentes para procesos automatizados.
+  - Upload or create smart contract templates for automated processes.
-  - Define los disparadores y condiciones para la ejecución del contrato.
+  - Define triggers and conditions for contract execution.
-- Integridad de Datos:
+- Data Integrity:
-  - Selecciona los campos de datos o registros que se almacenarán en la blockchain.
+  - Select the data fields or records to be stored on the blockchain.
-  - Configura los permisos de acceso para usuarios autorizados.
+  - Configure access permissions for authorized users.
-- Almacenamiento Descentralizado:
+- Decentralized Storage:
-  - Identifica archivos o documentos sensibles que se almacenarán en la blockchain.
+  - Identify sensitive files or documents to be stored on the blockchain.
-  - Configura el cifrado y controles de acceso para mayor seguridad.
+  - Set up encryption and access controls for added security.

-### 4: Guarda y Activa
+### 4: Save and Activate
-- Revisa tus configuraciones para asegurarte de que todo esté configurado correctamente.
+- Review your settings to ensure everything is configured correctly.
-- Haz clic en **Guardar** y luego en **Activar** para que la acción Tecnología Blockchain esté activa en tu flujo de trabajo.
+- Click **Save** and then **Activate** to make the Blockchain Technology action live in your workflow.